Exotic Psilocybin Mushroom Species Reviews Part I: Echelons (minimal spoilers)

 My subjective rankings of a variety of psilocybin mushroom species

 We are obsessed with Psilocybe cubensis in the West.
-When people talk about “magic mushrooms,” ninety-nine times out of a hundred they are referring to Psilocybe cubensis, a pan-tropical species that has been cultivated and heavily domesticated since the 1970s.
+When people talk about “magic mushrooms,” ninety-nine times out of a hundred, they are referring to Psilocybe cubensis, a pan-tropical species that has been cultivated and heavily domesticated since the 1970s.
 Cubensis is easy to cultivate indoors: it is not especially picky about its growing conditions, grows quickly, and produces large yields.
 It is certainly the most popular psychedelic mushroom out there - but does it offer the best psychedelic experience?

 Skeptics claim that psilocybin is psilocybin, and the subjective effects from one mushroom to another are simply due to differences in potency rather than any pharmacological difference from one species to the next.
-I believe that anyone who holds this belief has not sampled many species of psychedelic mushrooms (and note that I am speaking about species of mushrooms, not strains - it is probably true that most of the various psilocybe cubensis strains available, such as Golden Teacher, Amazonian, B+, etc. are more or less interchangeable with each other.)
+I believe that anyone who holds this belief has not sampled many species of psychedelic mushrooms (and note that I am speaking about species of mushrooms, not strains - it is probably true that most of the various psilocybe cubensis strains available, such as Golden Teacher, Amazonian, B+, and so on, are more or less interchangeable with each other.)

 After I grew my first cubensis, I became curious about Psilocybe ochraceocentrata.
 I read reports on the Internet claiming that the experience provided by this species was more euphoric, positive, and “better” than that of Ps. cubensis.
-Being a novice at the time, I hardly could imagine what this even meant, but I was curious, so I purchased a culture of this species and cultivated it.
+Being a novice at the time, I could hardly imagine what this even meant, but I was curious, so I purchased a culture of this species and cultivated it.
 My first experience with ochraceocentrata was indeed very different, and not at all what I expected.
 I proceeded to grow several other species and try them too.

 For this reason, I have divided my review into several parts: